• Skip to main content

 • Done!
 The simple recipe for Marry Me Chicken!

-Two servings of Marry Me Chicken in white bowls over angel hair pasta garnished with fresh basil with light blue napkin and glass of water.
+Two servings of Marry Me Chicken in white bowls with angel hair pasta and fork garnished with fresh basil leaves.

 Chef Tips and Tricks:

-• When searing a protein, you always want to start with the "presentation" side first which would be the top or the best-looking side as with a steak.
-With a boneless, skinless chicken breast, it would be the smooth top side.
-Keep it on the heat without touching or turning it until it's golden brown.
+• When searing a protein, you always want to start with the “presentation” side first, or the best-looking side, as with a steak.
+It would be the smooth top side with a boneless, skinless chicken breast.
+Keep it on the heat without touching or turning it until it’s golden brown.

 • To effectively judge the thickness/viscosity of a sauce, run a spatula or spoon through it.
 If the path fills in immediately (right behind the spatula/spoon), it's quite thin.
 If there's a delay as shown in the above photo, it's the correct consistency.
 If there is a significant delay, the sauce is very thick.

-One serving of Marry Me Chicken in white bowl over angel hair pasta garnished with fresh basil.
+Marry Me Chicken in white bowl with angel hair pasta and fork garnished with fresh basil leaves.

 Frequently Asked Questions: